 Aspirants of various Government exams can refer the following links for assistance in preparation:

 |Ka Pomblang Nongkrem||November|

 Interesting Facts about Festivals in India

-- Tihar is one of the festivals of India that is dedicated to certain animals and things.
-They are classified as day of dog, day of cows, etc.
+- Tihar is one of the festivals of India that is dedicated to certain animals, things besides gods.
+They are classified as day of dogs (Kukur Tihar), day of cows (Gai Tihar), etc.